mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ## Custom rendering

-If the column you are aggregating from have a `renderCell` property, the aggregated cell will call it with a `params.aggregation` object to let you decide how you want to render it.
+If the column used to display the aggregation have a `renderCell` property, the aggregated cell will call it with a `params.aggregation` object to let you decide how you want to render it.

 This objects contains a `hasCellUnit` which informs you if the current aggregation has the same unit as the rest of this column's data (for instance, if your column is in `$`, does the aggregated value is also in `$` or is it unit-less ?)